AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 ### Caveats

 * Apostrophes and quotes in queries may lead to some minor issues with ranking and relevance in some languages.
-* To ensure the intelligent ranking works correctly, make sure a product's **Search Weight** is `5` or less.
+* To ensure the intelligent ranking works correctly, make sure that the **Search Weight** for any product attributes that are used for search or filtering (facets) is `5` or less.
 To find this setting in the [!DNL Commerce] Admin:

    1. Select **Stores** > _Attributes_ > **Product**.
-   1. Select an attribute, such as "name".
+   1. Search for the attribute, such as "name".
    1. In the **Attribute Information** > **Storefront Properties** page, set the search weight to be less than or equal to `5`.

       ![Product - Search Weight](assets/set-search-weight.png)